Vilutfullin/Vilutfullin/README.md

 ### Hi there 🙋🏻‍♂️

-My name is Vil, and I am a quality control engineer.
+My name is Vil, and I am a QA-Engineer.
 Here I want to share some elements of the web testing and mobile testing portfolio that I received during my studies.

 ### A Few Quick Facts